 Penny is the diminutive of Penelope — from the Greek Penelópē, meaning "weaver."
 In Homer's Odyssey, Penelope is Odysseus's faithful wife.

-Penny entered the U.S. top 1000 in 1900 and peaked in the 1960s.
-Today Penny sits in the U.S. top 350 and is rising as part of the broader return of vintage diminutives.
+Penny entered the U.S. Today Penny sits in the U.S. top 350 and is rising as part of the broader return of vintage diminutives.